kanansharma04/credex-assignment/README.md

-# CredEx - Credit Exchange Platform
+# SoftShell - Software License Exchange Platform

 ## Overview

-CredEx is a modern credit exchange platform designed to streamline the process of credit management and transactions.
-This frontend application provides an intuitive user interface for accessing and managing credit-related operations.
+SoftShell is a modern software license exchange platform designed to streamline the process of software license management and transactions.
+This frontend application provides an intuitive user interface for accessing and managing license-related operations.

 ## Features